MRCIEU/2025-p3-retreat-hackathon/hackathon/team-projects/team1/snakemake.md

 ```

-## Data dowmload: Execute this scriop to download the data
+## Data download: Execute this scriop to download the data
 ```bash
 snakemake -c 1 download_data
 ```